Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v2/parsers.md

 * The `name` property is optional and only used for black/whitelisting the parser.
 * `findHooks()` is called once per parser.
 Its job is to find all of its hooks in the content string.
 * `loadComponent()` is called once for each hook.
-Its job is to say how to dynamically create the component.
+Its job is to specify how to create the component.
-* `getBindings()` is called any time the inputs and outputs for the component are requested.
+* `getBindings()` is called any time the inputs and outputs for the component are to be determined.
 Its job is to return their names and current values.

-It is recommended to create a dedicated `HookParser` for each custom hook you are looking for (handling multiple different hooks with the same parser is messy and difficult).
+It is recommended to create a dedicated `HookParser` for each custom hook (handling multiple different hooks with the same parser is messy and difficult).
 Here are some more details about the three main functions:

-#### `findHooks()`
+### `findHooks()`
 Is given the content string as well as the context object as parameters and is expected to return a `HookPosition` array.
-Each `HookPosition` represents a found hook and lists its indexes within the content string with the form:
+Each `HookPosition` represents a found hook and specifies its position within the content string with the form:

 ```ts
 interface HookPosition {